eWaterCycle/ewatercycle/docs/system_setup.rst

 The key should be a unique string on the current system.
 The value is a dictionary with the following items:

-* directory: Location on disk where files of parameter set are stored.
+* directory: Location on disk where files of the parameter set are stored.
 If Path is relative then relative to :py:const:`ewatercycle.CFG['parameterset_dir']`.
 * config: Model configuration file which uses files from directory.
 If Path is relative then relative to :py:const:`ewatercycle.CFG['parameterset_dir']`.
-* doi: Persistent identifier of parameter set.
-For a example a DOI for a Zenodo record.
+* doi: Persistent identifier of the parameter set.
+For example a DOI for a Zenodo record.
-* target_model: Name of model that parameter set can work with
+* target_model: Name of the model that parameter set can work with
 * supported_model_versions: Set of model versions that are supported by this parameter set.
 If not set then parameter set will be supported by all versions of model

 For example the parameter set for PCR-GLOBWB from https://doi.org/10.5281/zenodo.1045339 after downloading and unpacking to `/data/pcrglobwb2_input/` could be added with following config: